claudiauhr/Carvalho-D-Co/README.md

-# Carvalho Design & Co.
+# Jewelry & Designs

 ## Description

-A full CRUD e-commerce web-based application with design jewelry/accessories.
+A full CRUD web-based application for people show their jewelry/accessories design.

 ## Technologies Used